-Every time a dream dies, a little piece of our heart dies also, and we enter a state of mourning for our loss.
-In the second Beatitude Jesus proclaimed God’s amazing compassion for all who mourn.*
+Every time a dream dies, a little piece of your heart dies also, and you enter a state of mourning for your loss.
+In the second Beatitude, Jesus proclaimed God’s compassion for all who mourn.

 God's Promise to All Who Mourn